 Repetiton photo composition

-If you have repetitive patterns in the scene, then you can use the repletion composition technique.
+If you have repetitive patterns in the scene, you can use the repetition composition technique.

-Some of the situations where you can use this rule include a crowd, sand pattern, bricks, a stack of fruits, windows, chairs, ripples in water, etc.
+Situations where you can use this rule include crowds, sand pattern, bricks, stacks of fruits, windows, chairs, ripples in water, etc.

-Here, Photographer Nacho Capelo has captured a frame with orange chairs using the repetition composition technique.
+Here, photographer Nacho Capelo cpatures a frame with orange chairs using the repetition composition technique.

 18. Balance in Photography